phuonganhniie/botbot-leetcode/README.md

 go run main.go
 ```

-The application is set up with a cron job that triggers at 10:00 AM daily to perform these tasks automatically.
+The application is set up with a cron job that triggers at 10:00 AM daily to perform these tasks automatically by `AWS Lambda` & `AWS EventBridge`.

-## **Development**

-To contribute to the project or modify it, follow the typical Go project workflow:

-- Make changes to the Go files.
-- Test the changes locally.
-- Rebuild the binary with **`go build`**.

 ## **License**